Iraqs Garden Of Eden Now like A Desert - UrduPoint

 "We have been protesting for more than two years and no one is listening," Gassed said.

 "We are at a loss where to go.
-Our lives are over." - 'No more fish' - Nestled between the Tigris and Euphrates rivers, the Mesopotamian Marshes suffered under the former dictator Saddam Hussein, who ordered that they be drained in 1991 as punishment for communities protecting insurgents, and to hunt them down.
+Our lives are over."
+Nestled between the Tigris and Euphrates rivers, the Mesopotamian Marshes suffered under the former dictator Saddam Hussein, who ordered that they be drained in 1991 as punishment for communities protecting insurgents, and to hunt them down.

 The wetlands have sporadically gone through years of harsh drought in the past, before being revived by good rainy seasons.